OnAssignment/compass-interview/README.md

 - The application should detect circular links to prevent an infinite loop.
 - The application should use Java.
 Spring is acceptable too.
 - There must be sufficient tests.
-- Deployment will be by emailing a zip file or cloning a public git repo.

 ## Requirements